 Approximately once a month during the competitive season (September through June), Rain City Fencing Center hosts a youth tournament.
 We typically have foil events in all the Youth categories (Youth-8, Youth-10, Youth-12, and Youth-14).
 We sometimes also add Cadet or Junior foil events, or possibly an épée event as well.
-The entry fee for these tournaments is low, fencers may rent club electric equipment for a nominal additional fee, and the atmosphere is informal.
-These are the best way for young fencers to get started in competition.
-Typically fencers are ready to start competition after a few months of classes.
+The entry fee for these tournaments is fairly low, and fencers may rent club electric equipment for a nominal additional fee.
+Intermediate level fencers may participate, as well as our higher-level competitive fencers.
+We typically have participants from several clubs in the area.

 Usually these events are not large enough for youth fencers to earn letter classifications.